LanternD/spe-epd-node/README.md

 For more, read the "Datasheet" folder.

-## Wiki
+## e-Paper Display Wiki

 Link: [7.8inch e-Paper HAT](https://www.waveshare.com/wiki/7.8inch_e-Paper_HAT?spm=a2g0o.detail.1000023.1.568b1822g6Skel&file=7.8inch_e-Paper_HAT)

-(Deprecated, see below) Please install the driver according to the wiki.
+Please install the driver according to the wiki (Deprecated.
+Please use the below driver instead).

 ## IT8951 Driver

-The driver in wiki is c-based, meaning that you need to develop your code with C. We can change the driver to python-based.
+The driver in the wiki about is C-based, meaning that you need to develop your code with C. We can switch to a python-based driver.

 The principle is the same: control the SPI port of Raspberry Pi to send the data to the IT8951 chip on the hat.

 I recommand this: https://github.com/GregDMeyer/IT8951